LeonLuttenberger/obsidian-kindle-highlight-import/README.md

 ## Usage

 1. Export your Kindle notebook: open the Kindle app, go into your highlights, choose **Share**, select **None** as the citation style, and email the file to yourself.
+   - Note: PDF exports created directly from a Kindle device are also supported, but they do not include chapter titles.
+For best results, exporting from the Kindle app on iOS or Android is recommended.
 2. In Obsidian, use one of the plugin commands to import the notebook:
    - **Import Kindle notebook with file picker** to choose the exported file from your device.
    - **Import Kindle notebook from vault** to select an exported file already stored in your vault.